vanttec/vanttec_uuv/README.md

-# Working in progress: VantTec's Unmanned Underwater Vehicle (UUV) Repository.
+# Work in progress: VantTec's Unmanned Underwater Vehicle (UUV) Repository.

 **How to start working?**